tanertopal/modern-python/README.md

 # Opinionated Python
 Inspired by awesome-python this list tries to reduce the number of possible options to single tools for a given purpose.
-This is supposed to make entry into python easier for me as well as everyone else.
+This is supposed to make entry into Python easier for me as well as everyone else.

 The repo will (hopefully) also contain examples or serve as a blueprint project.